-8 out of 10 greyhounds in our care display symptoms of separation anxiety when left home alone.
-Some are destructive while others bark or whine all day.
+Eight out of ten greyhounds in our care display symptoms of separation anxiety when left home alone.
+Some are destructive, while others bark or whine all day.
 The symptoms often ease up once a greyhound has bonded and can trust his human family to always come home.
-Sometime having another dog in the home for company helps a little too but it often just masks the fear.
+Sometime having another dog in the home for company helps a little too, but this often just masks the fear.

-A mix of counter conditioning (associating good things when you leave the home) and desensitisation (gradually leaving your greyhound home for longer periods of time) will help your greyhound overcome his anxiety.
+A mix of counter conditioning (associating good things with you leaving the home) and desensitisation (gradually leaving your greyhound home for longer periods of time) will help your greyhound overcome his anxiety.

-When your greyhound is able stay calm during your leaving routine, leave the house for a short period of time.
-5 minutes is enough to begin with and slowly increase the duration.
+When your greyhound is able stay calm during your leaving routine, leave the house for a short period of time — five minutes is enough to begin with — and slowly increase the duration.
 Reward your greyhound when you come back and please don’t ignore him.
 He has done so well by himself and really needs you to talk to him, cuddle him and give him some more snacks.

-Repeat until your greyhound can be home alone for a reasonable time and yes it will take some time and lots of treats depending on how deep his fear is running.
+Repeat until your greyhound can be home alone for a reasonable time.
+Yes, it will take some time and lots of treats, depending on how deep his fear is running.
 But keep it up and your greyhound will be so grateful.